OguzPastirmaci/misc/oke-topology-aware/README.md

 ## Using network locality when scheduling jobs in OKE

 > [!IMPORTANT]
-> To use the instructions in this guide, you must have a dedicated capacity pool.
-If you don't have a dedicated pool, `rdmaTopologyData` in OCI metadata service and node labels in OKE will not be available.
+> To use the instructions in this guide, you must have a dedicated capacity pool and you must create a capacity topology.
+Otherwise, `rdmaTopologyData` in OCI metadata service and node labels in OKE will not be available.

 When you have a dedicated capacity pool with bare metal GPU shapes, the following information will be available in the metadata service: